-- 3. The determination of performance evaluation standards and criteria is understood to be the exclusive prerogative of management, provided, however, the State will notify VSEA, forty-five (45) days prior to the date of implementation, of any proposed change in the form or of such standards and criteria as they appear on the form and give VSEA an opportunity to respond and suggest alternatives to the changed form prior to its implementation. - 4.
+- 10. The determination of performance evaluation standards and criteria is understood to be the exclusive perogative of management, provided, however, the State will notify VSEA, forty-five (45) days prior to the date of implementation, of any proposed change in the form or of such standards and criteria as they appear on the form and give VSEA an opportunity to respond and suggest alternatives to the changed form prior to its implementation. - 11.
 Employees shall be shown their performance evaluation after the evaluation has been finalized by management.
-One copy of the rating form shall be provided to the employee as official notice of his or her rating, and one copy shall be retained by the agency for inclusion in the employee's official personnel file. - 5.
+One copy of the rating form shall be provided to the employee as official notice of his or her rating, and one copy shall be retained by the agency for inclusion in the employee's official personnel file. - 12.
 The immediate supervisor shall discuss the rating with the employee, calling attention to particular areas of performance and, when necessary, pointing out specific ways in which performance may be improved.
 During the rating year, the immediate supervisor shall call the employee's attention to work deficiencies which may adversely affect a rating, and, where appropriate, to possible areas of improvement.
-The immediate supervisor will accommodate a reasonable request by an employee for a meeting to discuss any such work deficiency, suggested improvement, or rating, or any performance evaluation standard or criterion that the employee considers unreasonable or unachievable.

-- 6. At the time an employee is shown his or her evaluation and is furnished with a copy thereof, (s)he shall be notified that: - (a) His or her signature on the evaluation form signifies receipt only, and not agreement with its contents; - (b) The employee has the right to submit a written rebuttal to the evaluation.
+The immediate supervisor will accommodate a reasonable request by an employee for a meeting to discuss any such work deficiency, suggested improvement, or rating, or any performance evaluation standard or criterion that the employee considers unreasonable or unachievable. - 13.
+At the time an employee is shown his or her evaluation and is furnished with a copy thereof, (s)he shall be notified that: - (a) His or her signature on the evaluation form signifies receipt only, and not agreement with its contents; - (b) The employee has the right to submit a written rebuttal to the evaluation.
 This rebuttal shall be reviewed and initialed by all supervisors who participated in the evaluation.
 The employee's written response shall accompany the supervisor's evaluation in the employee's official personnel file.

-The employee copy of the rating shall constitute official notice to the employee of his/her rating. - 7.
-A Meets Job Expectation and Exceeds Job Expectation overall performance evaluation shall be grievable up to, but not beyond, Step III of the grievance procedure, provided, however, that adverse comments and any sub-factor rating of less than "Meets Job Expectations" on any evaluation are fully grievable.
-The Vermont Labor Relations Board shall not have the authority to change any rating, but may remand the rating to the employer for reconsideration consistent with the VLRB ruling on the merits.
+The employee copy of the rating shall constitute official notice to the employee of his rating.

+- 14. A Meets Job Expectation and Exceeds Job Expectation overall performance evaluation shall be grievable up to, but not beyond, Step III of the grievance procedure, provided, however, that adverse comments and any ratings less than "Meets Job Expectation" on any evaluation are fully grievable.
+The Vermont Labor Relations Board shall not have the authority to change any rating, but may remand the rating to the employer for reconsideration consistent with the VLRB ruling on the merits. - 15.
+If a performance evaluation which has been placed in such personnel file refers to a letter of reprimand or warning, supervisor's notes or written records of relief from duty which are required to be removed from such personnel file pursuant to Personnel Records Article, Section 5, such reference shall be expunged from the performance evaluation, at the request of the employee.